hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment4-Hedgren.md

 Eric Hedgren

 ## Question 4.12
-**Prove that RANDOMPE R MUTAT I ON(A) is correct, that is, prove that every possible permutation of A is equally likely to be the output.
+**Prove that RandomPermutation(A) is correct, that is, prove that every possible permutation of A is equally likely to be the output.
 Also show that the algorithm is no longer correct (it no longer produces every permutation with equal probability) if we change the k in line 2 to n.**